hafsa-wasi/Django-basics/README.md

 # Django-basics
-This project is a basic django project using admin , model, signals and tests
+This project is a basic django project using admin , model, signals and tests and create multiple working urls .